ferriff/roundlib/README.md

 There is a dependency on the `fmt` library, either the `.so` or the header-only version.
 The latter case can be activated by uncommenting a line at the beginning of `roundlib.hpp`.

-The `TL;DR` example uses the provided specialization of `fmt::formatter`.
+The `TL;DR` example already show how to use the specialization of `fmt::formatter`.

-Generic examples showing more features and the `format` function of `roundlib`:
+Additional examples showing more features and the `format` function of `roundlib`:
 ```cpp
 #include "roundlib.hpp"
 #include <fmt/format.h>